lipeng1667/HomeAssistantBackend/readme.md

 ## Remote Server Deployment

-1. SSH into your remote server:
+1.SSH into your remote server:

 ```bash
 ssh user@your-server-ip
 ```

-2. Install Node.js, MariaDB, and Redis if not already installed:
+2.Install Node.js, MariaDB, and Redis if not already installed:

 ```bash
 # For Ubuntu/Debian